 How long you choose to spend in Arraiolos depends on what you’re looking for.
 While it isn’t the most beautiful or captivating village in the Alentejo, it has a quiet charm, several restaurants and could work as a base for exploring the area.

-Alternatively, there are a few buses a day from Évora, operated by Rodalentejo and Redexpressos.
+There are a few buses a day from Évora, operated by Rodalentejo and Redexpressos.

 By far the easiest way to get there is to drive, which of course allows you to choose how long you stay.